magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We were funded by the Cluster of Excellence **STRUCTURES** (2021-2023) within which we collaborated with Razvan Gurau and Christoph Schnörr on two exploratory projects.</span>
+      <span>We were funded by the Cluster of Excellence <b>STRUCTURES</b> (2021-2023) within which we collaborated with Razvan Gurau and Christoph Schnörr on two exploratory projects.</span>
     </div>
   </div>
 </div>